assassin56/friday_project6V2/readme.md

 ## Setup/Installation Requirements

+### INCLUDE INSTRUCTIONS TO USE WEBPACK'S SERVER AND API KEY
 * Clone this repo by selecting the "clone or download" button.
 This will allow you to copy the repo's link.
 * While on the command line in your terminal, enter "git clone" followed by the copied url.
 * Enter "ls" to show a list of files and documents.
 One of them will be labeled "friday_project5.
 Use "cd" followed by the project directory name to navigate there.